kwant-project/kwant/doc/source/tutorial/tutorial1.rst

          del sys
          sys = fsys

-   - Note that the vector passed to the `~kwant.lattice.TranslationalSymmetry` (in fact, what is passed is a list of vectors -- there could be more than on periodic direction.
-However, for a lead there is only one.) is a realspace vector: ``lat.vec((1,0))``.
-Here, ``lat.vec`` converts the integer indices `(1,0)` into a realspace vector.
-In this particular example, this is trivial (even more as ``a=1``), but it is not so any more for more complicated lattices.

-     Even though the translational symmetry vector is specified in realspace, it must be compatible with the lattice symmetries (in principle, there could be more than one lattice).
-Hence, it will be typically specified using ``lat.vec``, as this is guaranteed to be a proper lattice vector, compatible with the lattice symmetry.
+   - Even though the vector passed to the `~kwant.lattice.TranslationalSymmetry` is specified in real space, it must be compatible with the lattice symmetries.
+A single lead can consists of sites belonging to more than one lattice, but of course the translational symmetry of the lead has to be shared by all of them.

    - Instead of plotting to the screen (which is standard) `~kwant.plotter.plot` can also write to a file specified by the argument